-Before we get started, we have other guides on Switzerland and What Does Chernobyl Look Like Today that you might find helpful.
+Before we get started, we have other guides and articles on Switzerland and What Does Chernobyl Look Like Today that you might find helpful.
 If you’re thinking of heading to Europe then those are must-see destinations!
 We have amazing high quality content here.
 Now, on with the show with Things to do in Nazare, Portugal.

 One of the most popular seaside resorts in the Silver Coast/Costa de Prata in Portugal, Nazare has gotten a worldwide reputation for being a surfing Mecca.
 Tens of thousands of surfers from all over the world flock to the tiny seaside town every year, and it’s a sight to behold.